 Taking a Screenshot on Windows 10

-- Once Done, Open any image handling software like Paint or Microsoft PowerPoint
+- Once done, open any image handling software like Paint or Microsoft PowerPoint.

-- Choose a directory to save to
+- Choose a folder to save your screenshot to.

 However, 3rd party apps help you mark specific areas you wish to capture in your screenshot and not a full-screen capture.
 But incase you prefer post-editing then, processing your Screenshot with paint or any other App becomes your perfect gateway.